Hello, My name is Lea Ann Brown and welcome to my kitchen and blog at Cooking On The Ranch.

 What Kind Of Food Will You Find Here?

 If you love spending time in the kitchen, you’ll find well crafted adventurous recipes, that are big with reward.
 You’re guaranteed to find exciting flavors and ingredients:

-- We’ve spent a lot of time with our neighbors to the south, so I have fallen in love with and share the unique Cuisine of New Mexico.
+- We’ve spent a lot of time with our neighbors to the south, so I have fallen in love with and share the unique cuisine of New Mexico.
 The most popular recipe on my site is for New Mexico Carne Asada.

-- I cook a lot Fresh Mexican Food.
-This inspiration comes from reading and studying recipes and theories from Rick Bayless and Diana Kennedy.
+- I also share a lot fresh Mexican Food recipes.
+My inspiration comes from reading and studying recipes and theories from Rick Bayless and Diana Kennedy.

 - I cook and share recipes that echo our Colorado Western Culture.
 Steaks and Burgers come to mind.

 - And being from Kansas, you’ll find a couple of Kansas comfort food recipes sprinkled in here and there.